yvelikova/axway-open-docs/content/en/docs/central/hybrid_overview.md

 ### Telemetry agent

-The telemetry agent sends metrics and logs for API activity back to AMPLIFY Central so that you can monitor service activity and troubleshoot your services.
+The telemetry agent (TA) sends metrics and logs for API activity back to AMPLIFY Central so that you can monitor service activity and troubleshoot your services.
 Only a summary of the API transaction is captured and sent to AMPLIFY Central.
 Headers and payload remain in the hybrid data plane and can be operated on by other native tools.